annedranowski/shebang/src/pages/projects.md

 # Projects

-Over the years I have had the good fortune to work on some pretty interesting stuff.
-Here's a few of my recent projects.
+Over the years, I've had the good fortune to collaborate on a range of projects.
+Here are a few highlights:

 ## Portfolio Transformer